310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
-Hehe.
+Heheh.
 If you don’t want to be misunderstood, and have people think up their own version of your personality…

 Then appear at the front of the stage more often, and show the audience how you truly want to be seen.